botlabio/keras-deep-learning-models/fasttext/README.md

 # Deep Learning / Neural Network for making integer value predictions from unstructured data / text

+### Depencies

+Once you have Autonomio running, this will run too.
+Also you need to have the function files in the same directory where autonomio module folder is located.

 ### How does it work?

 You provide a dataframe with one column text and one column the indepdent variable.
 Unlike Autonomio, this model yields good results for non categorical predictions as well.